penghuitao/PenghuiTao/_posts/2022-11-11-Structural-Equation-Modeling.md

 <h3><strong>5.
 Estimate and View the Adjusted Model</strong></h3>
 <pre><code>
 fit1 <- sem(model1, data = coping, se = "bootstrap", bootstrap = 200)  # Set bootstrap to 200
+summary(fit1, standardized = TRUE, fit = TRUE, rsquare = TRUE)  # View standardized results and model fit
+</code></pre>

+<p>We observe that the model's fit has worsened.
+Therefore, removing positive coping from the model seems to be problematic.
+Other adjustments, such as allowing error correlations, might be necessary to improve the fit indices.
+Since model tuning is time-consuming, I will not discuss it further here.
+You can conduct related research and refer to the references below.</p>